ArielAlon24/ArielAlon24.github.io/src/blogs/class_property.md

 ## Background

-One day, my cousin, a Python backend engineer, introduced me to a problem his team encountered that week as work, but couldn't solve.
+One day, my cousin, a Python backend engineer, introduced me to a problem his team encountered that week at work, but couldn't solve.

 ## Problem